Jason2Brownlee/AuthoritySite/notes/success.md

 * [MachineLearningMastery](https://MachineLearningMastery.com), 2013-2021 (sold)
 * [SuperFastPython](https://SuperFastPython.com), 2021-current

-It took me 5 years to "figure it out" and earn enough to retire from my day job.
+It took me about 5 years from starting to "figure it out" and earn enough to retire from my day job in 2016.

 Jason Brownlee, 2023.